BlackCat Ransomware: the attack that has companies around the world worried

 IoCs

-Commands run on Linux/VMware ESXi:
+Commands executed in Linux/VMware ESXi:

 • esxcli -formatter=csv -format-param=fields=="WorldID,DisplayName" vm process list | awk -F "\"*,\"*" '{system("esxcli vm process kill -type=force -world-id="$1)}'